Upcoming Events

 Orange Audubon Society (OAS) offers many events and volunteer opportunities from September through June, with something for every activity level.
 See our menu of field trips, classes, and workshops to the right.

-This includes OAS’ NORTH SHORE BIRDING FESTIVAL, held the first weekend in December to highlight the best of Central Florida Birding.
+This includes OAS’ NORTH SHORE BIRDING FESTIVAL, held in December to highlight the best of Central Florida Birding.

 See the monthly calendar of events below.
 You can also download OAS’ annual brochure, on the About Us page which has at-a-glance information about all our activities throughout this program year!